 Stock markets, especially foreign markets, are volatile and can decline significantly in response to adverse issuer, political, regulatory, market, or economic developments.
-Growth stocks can perform differently from the market as a whole and other types of stocks and can be more volatile than other types of stocks.
+Value stocks can perform differently than other types of stocks and can continue to be undervalued by the market for long periods of time.
 Although the fund seeks to beat the index, this is not guaranteed and the fund may trail the index.
-Non-diversified funds that focus on a relatively small number of issuers tend to be more volatile than diversified funds and the market as a whole.